LouisYLWang/Sync-Sofa/readme.md

 ### Start connection

-Your partner receives the `room code`, click the `Sync Sofa` extension, paste it in the input area and click `START` button.
+Your partner receives the `room code`, click the `Sync Sofa` extension, paste it in the input area, and click `START` button.

 ![User B](https://onns.xyz/blog/image/20200627-4.png)